 This bundle includes six 25g bags of single-origin tea for 150g total (30 sessions).

-This tasting kit combines teas from five of our partners, spanning growing regions across China and representing six different styles of tea including one green tea, one Wuyi oolong tea, one Anxi oolong teas, one black ta from Wudongshan, one sheng pu'er, and one white tea.
+This tasting kit combines teas from six of our partners, spanning growing regions across China and representing six different styles of tea including one green tea, one Wuyi oolong tea, one Anxi oolong tea, one black tea from Wudongshan, one white tea. and one sheng pu'er.
 Each tea is sourced directly from the people who grow and finish the teas themselves, for a representative and unblended taste of each family and craftperson's terroir and unique point of view.

 Thank you for supporting Verdant Tea's project to connect tea lovers with the real people behind the teas we all love!